Block learning

 Make lifelong connections

 Belonging is at the heart of your university experience.
-With our focused, one-subject-at-a-time approach, you’ll spend each block with the same group of students from diverse backgrounds.
+With our focused approach, you’ll normally spend each block with the same group of students from diverse backgrounds.
 This helps you get to know each other quickly.
 You'll form friendships and a strong support network, both academically and personally.

 Frequently asked questions

-Block learning (also known as block teaching) is a way of studying where you focus on one subject at a time instead of several at once.
+Block learning (also known as block teaching) is an innovative way of studying where you focus on one or two subjects at a time instead of several at once.
 This lets you fully immerse yourself in the topic and gain a deeper understanding.

 You’ll complete regular assessments throughout each block, not just one final assessment at the end of the year.
 This means you get early feedback to help you improve and stay on track.